dolthub/docs/content/reference/sql/version-control/remotes.md

 dolt clone aws://[dolt_remotes:dolt_remotes_storage]/menus
 ```

 In order to initialize your system to be able to connect to your AWS cloud resources see [Amazon's documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) on configuring your credential file.
 [Dolt](https://doltdb.com) also provides additional parameters you may need to provide when adding an AWS remote such as `aws-creds-profile`, and `aws-region`.`aws-creds-profile` allows you to select a profile from your credential file.
-If it is not provided then the default profile is used. `aws-region` allows you to specify the region in which your Dynamo DB table and S3 bucket are located.
-If not provided it will use the default region from the current profile.
+If it is not provided then the default profile is used. `aws-region` allows you to specify the region in which your DynamoDB table and S3 bucket are located.
+If not provided, it will use the default region from the current profile.

 ```
 dolt remote add --aws-creds-profile prod-profile --aws-region us-west-2 origin aws://[dolt_dynamo_table:dolt_remotes_s3_storage]/menus